Domestic violence: criminal justice system ‘not suitable for purpose’, says Coroner

 Two deaths that were the subject of the recent coronial inquest into “extreme domestic violence” were the tipping point for Coroner Greg Cavanagh.
 In his findings handed down today he notes the 17 deaths in the NT related to domestic violence in the last four years alone, of which seven were in the Alice Springs area.
 He described domestic violence as “a contagion” and “literally out of control” in the Aboriginal communities of the NT.

-He had determined to hold the inquest to cast light on the “true horror” of the “terrible lives” endured by women such as Kwementyaye Murphy and Kwementyaye McCormack and their “horrifying deaths”.
+He had determined to hold the inquest to cast light on the “terrible lives” endured by women such as Kwementyaye Murphy and Kwementyaye McCormack and their “horrifying deaths”.

-In his findings handed down today, to the tragic roll call he adds the names Kwementyaye Nelson, DOD 28.12.12 in Alice Springs; Kwementyaye Coulthard, DOD 19.2.13 in Alice Springs; and Kwementyaye Driver DOD 23.4.14, near the Wauchope Hotel.
+In his findings he adds to the tragic roll call the names of Kwementyaye Nelson, DOD 28.12.12 in Alice Springs; Kwementyaye Coulthard, DOD 19.2.13 in Alice Springs; and Kwementyaye Driver DOD 23.4.14, near the Wauchope Hotel.

 He quotes the frustration of various judges dealing with the perpetrators but recognising the impotence of the courts to make a difference.
 Likewise the proactive efforts of police are having little impact – a 0.5% decrease reported to the inquest is hardly encouraging.